netxms/netxms-doc/admin/appendix.rst

       apply.
     - 1
     - No
+  * - Client.ObjectBrowser.ShowTargetsUnderTemplates
+    - If enabled, template target objects (nodes, access points, etc.) will be shown under templates applied to those objects.
+    - false
+    - No
+  * - Client.ObjectOverview.ShowCommentsOnlyIfPresent
+    - If enabled, comments section in object overview will only be shown when object comments are not empty.
+    - true
+    - No
   * - Client.TileServerURL
     - The base URL for the tile server used to draw maps.
     - http://tile.netxms.org/osm/